 The skyline of Sydney, with its iconic waterside Opera House and Harbour Bridge, rightly draws visitors from across the globe.
 Laid-back yet sophisticated, historic yet contemporary, Australia’s largest city boasts everything from perfect beaches to stunning arts spaces.
 But if that isn’t enough for you, hit the road and you’ll discover an even greater number of fascinating attractions.
-Read on to uncover the best day trips from Sydney.
+If you're looking to really explore the sights at your own pace, you could consider a Sydney motorhome rental so you have the freedom to drive, stop and stay in any number of locations on the outskirts of Sydney and perhaps continue your journey to explore more of the beauty Australia has to offer.
+Read on to uncover the ten best day trips from Sydney.

 Covering a mighty 268,000 hectares and just 80 kilometers (roughly an hour’s drive) west of Sydney, Blue Mountains National Park offers great hiking and bushwalking opportunities through eucalyptus forest and grassland, and phenomenal views from its mountain lookouts.
 Perhaps the best known is the Three Sisters rock formation, three fingers of rock that rise several hundred meters from a narrowing ridge over the Jamieson Valley.
 Home to the world’s steepest rail line — the Katoomba Scenic Railway — this UNESCO World Heritage Site is also popular for canyoning, abseiling, rock climbing, and mountain biking day trips from Sydney.